 Say what you will about Ryan Murphy, but he knows how to put together a great television show.
-This summer people will definitely be talking about Pose, which is about the underground ballroom scene in 1980s New York City.
+People will definitely be talking about Pose, which is about the underground ballroom scene in 1980s New York City, for a long time.
 Since ballroom culture was based on realness, it's only natural to assume that Blanca on Pose is based on a real person.
-So is she?
-It's kind of complicated.
+But is she?
+Well, it's kind of complicated.

 Blanca is played by Mj Rodriguez, and her character on the show finds out that she is HIV positive.
 She then decides to break out from the House of Abundance and start her own house, therefore creating the House of Evangelista.
 A lot of the show is about her rivaling with her former "mother," Elektra, and gathering some more "children" for her house.

 As Blanca explains in the show, "balls are a gathering of people who are not welcome together anywhere else.
 When you get rejected by your mother, your father, you're always out there looking for someone to replace the love you're missing."
 So a house is essentially a surrogate family for LGBTQ youth who were ostracized by their birth families because of their gender identity, sexual orientation, or were alone in the world for some other reason.

 Balls in the 1980s were about a lot more than drag and vogueing.
 It was a real chosen family, as is best documented in the 1990 documentary Paris Is Burning, which should be required viewing before you tune into FX.
 So was Blanca an actual figure on the scene or not?

 Alas, all of characters and their houses are completely fictional, but the creators did almost everything they could to keep it authentic.
 According to Deadline, the source material was written by queer Afro-Latinx writer and New York City native Steven Canals and Janet Mock was brought on as a writer, director, and producer, too.